We do a lot of home DIY projects.

 A do-it-yourself project can be an empowering way to save money, provided you know what you’re doing.
 But making even one simple mistake could put a strain on your back and/or on your budget.
-Often, it’s best to go with common sense, put safety first and call a professional.
+A lot can go wrong, if you don’t know how to do it properly or maybe you don’t have the correct tools.
+Often, it’s best to go with common sense, put safety first and call a professional when faced with the following home DIY projects.

 Here are five types of home improvement projects that are best left to the experts.